"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

 \subsubsection{AI-specific Analysis}

-During manual review, we also identified 48 firms that explicitly mentioned AI-related vulnerabilities in their policies.
-For companies without any public vulnerability disclosure channel, we additionally examined their security-related webpages to determine whether they included any relevant statements or implied mechanisms for receiving vulnerability reports.
+During manual review, we identified 48 vendors that explicitly mentioned AI-related vulnerabilities in their policies.
+The policies of these 48 AI companies form the sample used in our AI-specific qualitative analysis.

-\textbf{Snapshot Analysis.} To analyze the most recent policies, we used keyword searches (e.g., AI, LLM, AI safety, and security terminology) to semi-automatically extract all text segments related to AI vulnerabilities or AI products from the reporting policies of the 48 identified vendors.
-For each extracted segment, we recorded its associated policy element and the corresponding company name.

-After reviewing the extracted contents manually, we organized and structured the text into discrete analytical units, each representing a complete and coherent thematic idea, resulting in a total of 422 units.
+\textbf{Snapshot Analysis.} To analyze the most recent policies, we conducted keyword searches to extract all text segments related to AI vulnerabilities or AI products from policies.
+To identify terms, we relied on glossaries published by authoritative sources which are provided in Appendix~\ref{sec:Supplement}.
+We manually reviewed the text surrounding keywords to ensure that complete and meaningful excerpts were collected, and used the extended excerpts as units of analysis during thematic coding.
+After reviewing, we organized and structured the text into discrete analytical units, each representing a complete and coherent thematic idea, resulting in a total of 422 units.
 We grouped these units by both vendor type and the corresponding element they addressed.

 We developed a codebook based on an initial review and collaborative discussion among the research team.
 To ensure the reliability and consistency of our coding framework, two authors independently applied the codebook to a randomly selected sample of 100 analytical units.
 The coded responses achieved a high Cohen's Kappa (\textit{k} = 0.816), indicating strong agreement between coders.
 The discrepancies in coding were clarified and discussed by the research team.